 (b) If a person for religious or medical reasons cannot be subjected to blood tests, the person may file an affidavit with the division of motor vehicles stating the reasons why he or she cannot be required to take blood tests, and a notation to this effect shall be made on his or her license.
 If that person is asked to submit to chemical tests as provided under this chapter, the person shall only be required to submit to chemical tests of his or her breath or urine.
 When a person is requested to submit to blood tests, only a physician or registered nurse or a medical technician certified under regulations promulgated by the director of the department of health may withdraw blood for the purpose of determining the alcoholic content in it.
 This limitation shall not apply to the taking of breath or urine specimens.
 The person tested shall be permitted to have a physician of his or her own choosing and at his or her own expense administer chemical tests of his or her breath, blood, and/or urine in addition to the tests administered at the direction of a law enforcement officer.
-If a person having been placed under arrest refuses upon the request of a law enforcement officer to submit to the tests, as provided in section 31-27-2, none shall be given, but a judge of the traffic tribunal or district court judge, upon receipt of a report of a law enforcement officer: that he or she had reasonable grounds to believe the arrested person had been driving a motor vehicle within this state under the influence of intoxicating liquor, toluene, or any controlled substance, as defined in chapter 28 of title 21, or any combination of these; that the person had been informed of his or her rights in accordance with section 31-27-3; that the person had been informed of the penalties incurred as a result of noncompliance with this section; and that the person had refused to submit to the tests upon the request of a law enforcement officer; shall promptly order that the person's operator's license or privilege to operate a motor vehicle in this state be immediately suspended and that the person's license be surrendered within five (5) days of notice of suspension.
-A traffic tribunal judge or a district court judge pursuant to the terms of subsection (c) of this section shall order as follows:
+If a person having been placed under arrest refuses upon the request of a law enforcement officer to submit to the tests, as provided in section 31-27-2, none shall be given, but a judge or magistrate of the traffic tribunal or district court judge, upon receipt of a report of a law enforcement officer: that he or she had reasonable grounds to believe the arrested person had been driving a motor vehicle within this state under the influence of intoxicating liquor, toluene, or any controlled substance, as defined in chapter 28 of title 21, or any combination of these; that the person had been informed of his or her rights in accordance with section 31-27-3; that the person had been informed of the penalties incurred as a result of noncompliance with this section; and that the person had refused to submit to the tests upon the request of a law enforcement officer; shall promptly order that the person's operator's license or privilege to operate a motor vehicle in this state be immediately suspended and that the person's license be surrendered within five (5) days of notice of suspension.
+A traffic tribunal judge or magistrate or a district court judge pursuant to the terms of subsection (c) of this section shall order as follows:

 (1) Impose for the first violation a fine in the amount of two hundred dollars (\$200) to five hundred dollars (\$500) and shall order the person to perform ten (10) to sixty (60) hours of public community restitution.
 The person's driving license in this state shall be suspended for a period of six (6) months to one year.
-The traffic tribunal judge shall require attendance at a special course on driving while intoxicated or under the influence of a controlled substance and/or alcohol or drug treatment for the individual.
-The traffic tribunal judge or magistrate may prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8.
+The traffic tribunal judge or magistrate shall require attendance at a special course on driving while intoxicated or under the influence of a controlled substance and/or alcohol or drug treatment for the individual.
+The judge shall prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8, and his or her driver's license shall be suspended until such time as a certified interlock system is installed in his or her vehicle(s) in accordance with this chapter.